 Update: EMEA Division Heads recently presented their three year pipeline for diverse MD potential candidates at a European Operating Committee meeting.
-There is ongoing work to ensure focus on the‘4 P Talent Track’ initiative (Performance, Profile, Platform, Potential).
-Dialogue has been established with managers and Divisional Operating Committees; and robust follow-up as to their candidacy progress.
+There is ongoing work to ensure focus on ‘4 P Talent Track’ initiative (Performance, Profile, Platform, Potential).
+Dialogue has been established with managers and Divisional Operating Committees; and there is robust follow-up as to their candidacy progress.

 - Target: In addition to the existing Project Impact, Platinum and ISG Connects initiatives, launch a new program for high potential women one level below Officer.

 Update: “Project Catalyst” was launched In 2017 for 90 high performing women one level below Officer and 1-2 years from potential Vice President promotion.
 Three half-day sessions focused on high impact communication; stakeholder management and accelerating your career.
 The sessions were supplemented with peer group coaching, using divisionally-aligned women Executive Director and Vice President Mentors.

 - Target: Reinvigorate Senior Mentorship Program and sponsorship focus to increase connectivity of Senior Management with high potential women.

 Update: Morgan Stanley’s global ISG Connects mentoring initiative is now in its third year.
 Mentors and mentees are carefully selected for each six month cohort.
 Professional development and networking opportunities are offered throughout the program and mentors have access to mentee performance feedback, to target further coaching around development needs.